logzio/documentation/docs/shipping/Code/dotnet.md

 #### Add the dependency to your project

-If you're on Windows, navigate to your project's folder in the command line, and run these commands to install the dependencies.
+On Windows, open the command line, go to your project folder, and run this command to install the dependency.

 ```
 Install-Package Logzio.DotNet.Log4net